Powerlearnproject/se-assignment-day-2-git-and-github-ragitah/README.md

        Community: GitHub has a large and active community, providing ample resources, documentation, and support.
        Security: GitHub offers robust security features, including private repositories, access controls, and vulnerability alerts.

-How Version Control Maintains Project Integrity Version control helps maintain project integrity in several ways:
+How Version Control Maintains Project Integrity:
+Version control helps maintain project integrity in several ways:
        History Tracking: Every change is recorded, allowing you to see who made changes, what changes were made, and when they were made.
 This makes it easy to track down issues and understand the evolution of the project.